mirj1209/Stock-Analysis/README.md

 # Stock-Analysis

 ##Overview of Project

 ###Background
 During this module, I created a workbook.
 At a click of a button, one can analyze the entire data set for stocks during 2017 and 2018.
 However, the code I created although works, it’s not as time-efficient as it can be.
 Thus, this leads to the purpose of this project.

 ###Purpose
 The purpose of this project is to edit/refactor the workbook.
 With the goal to make the code more time-efficient and let the script run faster.
-Also to see whether or not the modifications will have any effect on the codes running time.
+Also to see whether or not the modifications will have any effect on the codes running time

 ##Results
 During 2017, it seems that most stocks; that was invested on; were thriving returning at least 20% back.
 With a few exceptions that were below 10% return and one returning a negative percentage.
 However, during 2018 almost every single stock (apart from RUN and ENPH) began returning a negative percentage.
 This tells us that apart from RUN and ENPH, every single stock is extremely volatile (this could be further investigated if there were any monthly data) for example SEDG went from returning 184.5% to -7.8%.
 That is almost a 200% drop.
 In terms of the code, before refactoring the time stamps for the previous code were of a little over a second, the excel sheet buffered a bit (blinked a lot) before giving the numbers/results.
 After refactoring, however, the timestamps have reduced significantly by an entire second as the code ran in under half a second for both 2017 and 2018.
 ![refactored code running time](https://user-images.githubusercontent.com/104941338/170326951-1f99ae72-e354-4eb5-9d2d-98e74bdac632.png)